 Sunburn will typically last around a week, although this depends on the severity of the burn.
 If skin is blistered, then the healing process will take much longer.
 Throughout this time you’ll want to use soothing ingredients and cooling products that will reduce inflammation and calm irritation.
 Aloe vera gel is a popular remedy for sunburn as it’s both cooling and soothing, but it’s also important to use products with reparative ingredients that will help your skin to heal.
 Most after-sun products are formulated for this purpose and contain antioxidants like nourishing vitamin E and vitamin C to stimulate collagen production, as well as soothing ingredients like allantoin and panthenol, and hydrators such as glycerin and hyaluronic acid.
 Apply these products liberally both day and night, and of course, continue to apply SPF during the day to prevent further irritation.

 Your skin will be super sensitive, so avoid exfoliating products.
 If the burn is on your face, then cut out retinoids and acids for the week (which make skin more sensitive to the sun) and focus on light layers of hydration and healing moisturisers.
 Oat is a great ingredient to look out for in a facial moisturiser as it’s both healing and anti-inflammatory.
-Avoid itching burned skin, and instead use an ice roller or refrigerate a hydrating sheet mask to soothe and cool sensitivity.
+Avoid itching burned skin, and instead use a cryo tool or refrigerate a hydrating sheet mask to soothe and cool sensitivity.